-For years, I was warmly welcomed as a presenter in Catholic parishes and dioceses throughout the United States, primarily on the topic of Vatican Council II – delivering talks at large archdiocesan conferences, parish level events, and at workshops designed specifically for deacons and directors of religious education.
+For years, I was warmly welcomed as a speaker and presenter in Catholic parishes and dioceses throughout the United States, primarily on the topic of Vatican Council II – delivering talks at large archdiocesan conferences, parish level events, and at diocesan workshops designed specifically for deacons and directors of religious education.

-My writing was disseminated via several Catholic media outlets, both diocesan and private.
+My writing has been disseminated to an international audience via several Catholic media outlets, both diocesan and private.
 I was a frequently invited “guest expert” on conservative Catholic radio networks, and even made an appearance on EWTN.

 In 2004, I authored and published the Harvesting the Fruit of Vatican II Faith Formation Series.
-At the time, I believed what the popes have been telling us all along; namely, that the Council documents didn’t change, much less contradict, the doctrines of the faith such as they have always been taught.
-Rather, our leaders in Rome insisted, the conciliar decrees are nothing less than a gift from the Holy Spirit, if only we would learn to read, interpret and implement them faithfully.
+At the time, I believed the conciliar company line, namely, that the Council documents didn’t change, much less contradict, the doctrines of the faith such as they have always been taught.
+Rather, the leadership in Rome insisted, the conciliar decrees are nothing less than a gift from the Holy Spirit, if only we would learn to read, interpret, and implement them faithfully.

 As such, the Harvesting the Fruit study guides, which were given an imprimatur, reflected the “hermeneutic of continuity” nearly a decade before Pope Benedict XVI had even coined the phrase!